cathzzr2/cathzzr2/README.md

 ## Hi there 👋

+🌱 I’m currently learning Computer Science @Barnard, Columbia 🔭 I’m currently working on projects in Swift, JavaScript, CUDA, and more ⚡ A fun fact about me is I once got lost in Venice at 10 but clueless in Italian!
+💬 Ask me about anything cuddly about Xiaobai & Lambor 🐈 📫 How to reach me: cathzzr2@gmail.com
+😄 Pronouns: She/Her

 <!--
 **cathzzr2/cathzzr2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.